CONTENT FOR POSTS GOES HERE

 Overcoming this stigma is crucial for creating a society that is accepting, supportive, and empowering for those with mental health challenges.
 By raising awareness, fostering understanding, and encouraging open dialogue, we can collectively challenge the stigma surrounding mental illness and work towards building a more inclusive and compassionate world.

-When they diagnosed me with bipolar, I dove headfirst into the literature...well, that and Reddit.
-Scientific literature for the definitions and facts, and social media to learn about other people's experiences.
-I basically knew nothing about it.
-All I had was a vague idea that being bipolar meant you had a "crazy" side — an alter-ego, a wild personality bubbling beneath the surface, an evil twin.
+When I was diagnoses with bipolar, I dove headfirst into the literature...well, that and Reddit.
+Scientific literature for the definitions and facts, and social media to learn about real people's experiences.
+I basically knew nothing about bipolar at all.
+All I had was a vague (and incorrect) idea that being bipolar meant you had a "crazy" side — an alter-ego, a wild personality bubbling beneath the surface, an evil twin.
 Of course, this came from my limited exposure to the disease through TV shows and movies.
 I was ignorant, like so many others. 😔 I've heard people use the word "bipolar" as an adjective to describe someone who is acting in an unpredictable way, someone who's acting "crazy."
 I've almost certainly done the same at some point.

 Why do people have such a particular view of mental illness?
 Although I think there's been some improvement in recent years, representation of the mentally ill in media has generally been poor (post coming later).
 Poor media representation is not only discouraging for the mental illness patients themselves, but can also affect public attitudes and understanding towards the mentally ill.
 When I opened up to a colleague about my condition, she jokingly threw her hands up and exclaimed, "Don't stab me!" 😐 I forgave that statement, because what else could I do?
 I can't say it made me feel very good.
 But it wasn't her fault.
 She just didn't understand bipolar like I did; she only understood it how it had been presented to her in the past.
 Until I started experiencing stigma myself, I had never considered that this is what people with mental illnesses deal with.